 Maria

-★★★★★ If you have made this recipe for Garlic Brussel Sprouts, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made this recipe for garlic Brussel sprouts, I would love to hear about it in the comments below and be sure to rate the recipe!

-Garlic Roasted Brussels Sprouts
+Garlic Roasted Brussels Sprouts: Easy Recipe

 Ingredients

-- 1 ½ pounds fresh brussel sprouts
+- 1½ pounds fresh Brussels sprouts 680 grams

-- 6 cloves of garlic minced or slivered
+- 6 cloves garlic minced or pressed

-- 2 tablespoons extra virgin olive oil
+- 2 tablespoons olive oil extra virgin

 - 2 tablespoons fresh rosemary minced